zaynaib/Hangman-Game/README.md

 ---

-1. Choose a theme for your game!
-In the demo, we picked an 80s theme: 80s questions, 80s sound and an 80s aesthetic.
-You can choose any subject for your theme, though, so be creative!
+1. Choose a theme for your game

 2. Use key events to listen for the letters that your players will type.